 Brian challenges Ivanhoe in a tournament to see who is the better man of arms.
 After Ivanhoe defeats and humiliates him, the two “stand upon terms of mortal defiance.”

-Bois-Guilbert desires to be promoted to a high position in his order but he is intent with having the Jewess Rebecca return his affections.
-He is willing to throw away all his dreams for her, but her final refusal leaves him mortified and dejection.
+Bois-Guilbert desires to be promoted to a high position in his order but he is intent on having the Jewess Rebecca return his affections.
+He is willing to throw away all his dreams for her, but her final refusal leaves him mortified and dejected.

 Rebecca is the beautiful daughter of a wealthy Jew.
 Sir Brian de Bois-Guilbert has decided that a woman so beautiful and high spirited must be his.
 Ivanhoe himself pays some attention to Rebecca but on discovering that she is a Jew, he fosters a collected and cold manner toward her.